Hardjanto12/transmissions_dashboard/README.md

 ﻿# Transmission Dashboard

 Transmission Dashboard is a modern Flask-based monitoring console for Transmission log pipelines.
-The refreshed interface pairs a glassmorphism-inspired layout with live system indicators, FTP connectivity widgets, interactive tables, and export tools so that operations teams can inspect every scan with confidence.
+The refreshed interface pairs a glassmorphism-inspired layout with live system indicators, FTP connectivity widgets, interactive tables, resend tooling, and export options so that operations teams can inspect every scan with confidence.

 ## Highlights

 - Contemporary UI shell - responsive grid, gradient cards, animated status chips, and darkened sidebar for quick navigation.
-- Real-time monitoring - track total scans, success rate, uptime, recent activity, and FTP health in one place.
+- Real-time monitoring - track total scans, success rate, uptime, recent activity, log-file availability, and FTP health in one place.
 - Powerful filtering - dedicated OK/NOK log tables with search, status filters, and Excel export support.
+- Integrated resend workflow - trigger payload retransmission from any table row, log the outcome to the active transmission log, and refresh table/status data automatically.
+- Intelligent resend analysis - HTTP responses are parsed for semantic success/failure to avoid false positives when downstream systems reject a payload.
+- Defensive data parsing - container numbers are normalised across all log files so noisy values (single characters, placeholder flags) never surface in the UI.
 - Configurable settings - adjust log directories, refresh cadence, and FTP targets directly from the dashboard.
 - Production-ready server - Waitress runner with PyInstaller spec for a standalone backend when needed.
 - Desktop controller app - PyQt-powered tray application with an embedded Waitress server for start/stop control.